lucidrains/ring-attention-pytorch/README.md

 ## Todo

+- [x] make it work with derived causal mask based on rank and chunk sizes
 - [ ] functions for splitting the sequence evenly among ranks, either within attention function, or in the external ring transformer wrapper
 - [ ] basic test case with rank of 1 and 4 and check for equivalent output
-- [ ] make it work with derived causal mask based on rank and chunk sizes
-- [ ] modify flash attention to output intermediates and figure out backwards with recompute and ring passes
+- [ ] modify flash attention to output intermediates and figure out backwards with recompute (saved tensors will also need to be ring passed)
 - [ ] figure out striped attention
 - [ ] figure out batch_isend_irecv
 - [ ] cross attention
+- [ ] add ring attention to Tri's flash attention implementation. find some cuda ring reduce impl

 ## Citations